 Quick Answer

-The UK construction industry replaces roughly 8% of its workforce through churn every year, and 76% of tradespeople have considered leaving their trade entirely.
+In my experience coaching hundreds of trades businesses through Evolve and Grow, the number one reason good people leave is never what owners think it is.
+If you have ever lost someone good and could not work out why, you are far from alone.
+76% of tradespeople have considered leaving their trade entirely.
 The top reasons are not primarily about money.
 Lack of career progression, feeling undervalued, burnout, and poor management drive people out faster than a low pay packet.
-Companies that invest in training pathways, genuine recognition, and reasonable workloads see retention rates 31% higher than those that rely on pay rises alone.
+Know your numbers: companies that invest in training pathways, genuine recognition, and reasonable workloads see retention rates 31% higher than those that rely on pay rises alone.
 With 250,000 extra workers needed by 2030 and 35% of the current workforce over 50, getting retention right is no longer optional.

 Table of Contents